marciska/pba-marciska/task2/README.md

 $ git submodule update --init 3rd_party/delfem2
 ```

-(DelFEM2 is a collection of useful C++ codes written by the instructer.)
+(DelFEM2 is a collection of useful C++ codes written by the instructor.)